 “I am not going to stand up to show pride in a flag for a country that oppresses black people and people of color… There are bodies in the street and people getting paid leave and getting away with murder” – Colin Kaepernick

-As debate rages on about whether taking a knee is the right thing to do in front of the American flag while their National Anthem is playing, the rhetoric continues to become more churlish, particularly from President Trump, while others take it as a personal insult to those that have fought in wars to defend that Nation and its flag.
+As debate rages on about whether taking a knee is the right thing to do in front of the American flag while their National Anthem is playing, the rhetoric continues to become more churlish, with some taking it as a personal insult to those that have fought in wars to defend that Nation and its flag.
 One thing is clear, though; a significant portion of the population feels that there is a Human Rights violation in their country and they refuse to accept it without bringing attention to it.

 Why the NRL’s ‘yes’ stance matters

 You’ll notice that the above examples are rooted in racial matters and not ones that deal with sexuality.
-You’ll also notice that most of the examples, particularly the ones from well in the past, are pretty easy to work out who was on the right side of history and who was on the wrong side of history.
-To this writer, it is also quite predictable how the current situation in the NFL will play out, as well.
+You’ll also notice that most of the examples, particularly the ones from well in the past, are pretty easy to work out who was on the right side of history and who wasn’t.
+To this writer, it is also quite predictable how the current situation in the NFL will play out.

 As the LGBTIQ+ community gains more strength and more of a voice, their opposition becomes louder and more cunning in their approach.
-Instead of the wave of people that called Ian Roberts offensive names like ‘faggot’ or a ‘fairy’ after he became the first Rugby League star to publicly identify as gay in 1995, today detractors will object to the term ‘homophobe’ or ‘bigot’, and spin the narrative that they “do see the LGBTIQ+ as equals, BUT”….
+Instead of the wave of people that called Ian Roberts offensive names like ‘faggot’ or a ‘fairy’ after he became the first rugby league star to publicly identify as gay in 1995, today detractors will object to the term ‘homophobe’ or ‘bigot.’
+They spin the narrative that they “do see the LGBTIQ+ as equals, BUT”….
 Sadly, there’s always a ‘but’.